gleydson/SortingAlgorithms/README.md

 ## How to run

-After doing the project clone, download the sfml library to your computer.
+After doing the project clone, download the sfml library to your computer (only debian/ubuntu OS, check this [link](https://www.sfml-dev.org/) for other OS).

 ```shell
 $ sudo apt install libsfml-dev